 Welcome to CHEP 2013

-It is our pleasure to announce that the 20th International Conference on Computing in High Energy and Nuclear Physics (CHEP) will be held in Amsterdam, The Netherlands.
-Starting Monday October 14th and concluding Friday the 18th, you will be hosted right in the centre of Amsterdam in the Beurs van Berlage, a landmark building built on top of the river Amstel which gave Amsterdam its name.
+It was our pleasure to host the 20th International Conference on Computing in High Energy and Nuclear Physics (CHEP) in Amsterdam, The Netherlands.
+For 5 days, from Monday October 14th and concluding Friday the 18th, we saw almost 500 contributions, listened to almost 200 talks and reviewed over 300 posters - right in the centre of Amsterdam in the Beurs van Berlage, a landmark building built on top of the river Amstel which gave Amsterdam its name.